nh0627/kukuclara-collection/README.md

 ## Features
 - Retrieve all the collections of KukuClara
+- View details of each doll
 - Search the dolls with keyword
-- Filter the dolls by its various features(e.g. hair color, skin type)
+- Filter the dolls by their various features(e.g. hair color, skin type)
 - Sort the dolls by release date and name
+- Refresh the doll list
 - More features are coming up😊

+---

+## Setup
+Clone this repo and run `yarn install` on its root directory to install the required dependencies.
+To start this app, run `yarn start`.
+You can access it at localhost:3000🎈

 ---